Therapeutic Essential Oil Pioneers

 D. Gary Young: Maverick, Shokunin, Pioneer (1950-1918)

 Kurt Schnaubelt is a chemist and pioneer of the science of aromatherapy.
 He provides a scientific basis for the efficacy of essential oils.
 This is clearly explained logically in his book: Advanced Aromatherapy: Science of Essential Oil.
-For example, this book draws on broad-based research to demonstrate how essential oils interact with the different systems of the body.
-Specifically, how they affect emotional states as well as physical ones.
+For example, this book draws on broad-based research.
+Specifically to demonstrate how essential oils interact with the different systems of the body.
+For example, how they affect emotional states as well as physical ones.
 Students of aromatherapy wishing to take their practice to the next level will find that much of the guesswork used in developing formula is no longer necessary.
 Professional aromatherapists will find that this book turns the art of healing with essential oils into good medicine for the next century.

 René-Maurice Gattefossé (1881-1950)